Loading...

 man top

 Use top --help for a quick options summary or man top for the full manual.
-This is where you confirm keybinds, sort behavior, and flags you can use in scripts or incident runbooks.
+This is where you confirm keybinds, sort behavior, and flags you may want in runbooks.

 # Expected result:

-# Help output or the top manual page opens successfully.
+# Help output prints or the manual page opens successfully.

 Reference